 Get plenty of exercise, especially if you are stressed.
 It’s like tricking your body into thinking its running from or fighting a saber toothed tiger.
 Your body does with the adrenalin and the cortisol what it is intended to do, then calms down.

 The truth is, much of what we stress about is stuff that doesn’t really matter.
 Yes, you should try to get good grades and work hard to do so, but in the end, it’s about what you learned and the relationships you made.
 If you do your work, you will be okay.
-You will get into college.
+You will get into college, tech school, the military, whatever your goal.
 You will graduate.
 You will have a good life.
 Start developing healthy work/leisure balances now–and yes you do need leisure.
 Doing so will set you up for future happiness.

 If you are feeling stress over your classwork, talk to your teachers and counselors.
 Believe it or not, we really don’t want you to be stressed–at least most of us don’t.
 Come and talk to us and maybe we can help you organize some strategies through which you can get the work done and manage to get some sleep in the bargain.